pylon/speechmarkdown-ex/README.md

 ### `diction`
 This element adds a specific style of diction that can be simulated by text manipulation.
 Examples of diction styles are a "pig Latin" effect and a sibilant lisp.
-The diction syntax allows specifying a comma-separated sequence of styles.
+The diction syntax allows specifying a semicolon-separated sequence of styles.
 Whitespace is ignored inside the definition.